naru-jpn/LayoutXML/README.md

 # LayoutXML
-Template engine with xml for iOS
+View layout system with xml for iOS written by Swift.